 The inaugural Zanda McDonald Award was held in 2015 and won by Emma Black from Queensland.
 Dean Rabbidge from Southland took out the award in 2016.
 Morgan Easton, hailing from Canterbury NZ, was the 2017 recipient, and Thomas Macdonald from Taupo NZ, was the 2018 recipient.
 In May 2019, at the annual PPP conference in Port Douglas Australia, the 2019 award was presented to two equally worthy winners, Luke Evans from the Northern Territory and Shannon Landmark from Queensland.

-Applications for the the 2020 award have now closed and the winner of the award will be announced at the PPP conference in Christchurch New Zealand in March 2020.
+Applications for the the 2020 award have now closed and the winner of the award will be announced online on Wednesday March 25 at 7 pm NZT.

 The prize for winning the Zanda McDonald Award includes an impressive professional development package, a tailored industry trip across the Tasman, $2,000 cash, and mentoring sessions with selected PPP group members across Australia and New Zealand.
 Exposure to the skills and experience from some of Australasia's highest-profile farmers and agri-business managers is highly sought-after and widely seen as a career and life-changing experience.
 The winner will also become a member of the PPP Group .